 Jack Scanlan is a Master of Science student at the University of Melbourne researching insect detoxification genetics, a one-man over-thinking machine, and head editor of the Young Australian Skeptics.
 Once the LGBT movement succeeds in “destroying” the sacred institution of marriage, he plans on wedding the concept of science.

 His research interests include molecular genetics, protein biochemistry and evolutionary biology, and the many ways that they can fit together.
-This includes things like metabolic evolution (the evolution of making and breaking small molecules), protein family evolution (how and why there are so many different types of proteins), regulatory evolution (how regulation of gene expression evolves), endosymbiosis (organisms, usually bacteria, living inside the cells of other organisms), insects (especially aphids, flies, ants and wasps), and the taxonomic domain of Archaea (extremeophiles represent!); this is not an exhaustive list.
+This includes things like metabolic evolution, protein family evolution, regulatory evolution, endosymbiosis, plant-insect interactions and xenobiotic detoxification.
+His Masters research project in the Robin Lab is focused on an uncharacterised phosphotransferase gene family in insects that may be involved in the detoxification of plant defence chemicals.
 Jack admires biologists who study humans, but falls asleep when he thinks too long about medicine, anatomy or immunology.